Search Filters

 Posterior Tibial Plateau Impaction Fractures Are Not Associated With Increased Knee Instability: A Quantitative Pivot Shift Analysis

-Brian M Godshaw, MD, UNITED STATES Joshua C Setliff, BA, UNITED STATES Jonathan D Hughes, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES
+Brian M Godshaw, MD, UNITED STATES Joshua C Setliff, BA, UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES

 University of Pittsburgh Medical Center, Pittsburgh, PA, UNITED STATES